panpf/sketch/docs/wiki/getting_started.md

 | Video frames  | sketch-video<br>sketch-video-ffmpeg         |
 | Apk icon      | sketch-extensions-core                      |

-Each image type has a corresponding Decoder support for it, [see more about Decoder and how to extend new image types][decode]
+Each image type has a corresponding Decoder support for it, [Learn more about Decoder][decode]

 ## Supported URIs